heitorchang/djappcrud/README.txt

 See the specs/ directory for examples.

+Specs with *local* in their name will not be saved to Git (see .gitignore)

 Model names should be capitalized.

 A "ForeignKey" must have "to" and "OtherModel" immediately after "ForeignKey" and a "on_delete" "CASCADE/SET_NULL" attribute pair.